lxnhiqn905/flutter-learning/PRACTICES.md

 	10. Make UI with Snackbar and Dialog
 	11. Make beatifull app with Animation to display during loading image and Hero Transition to transit to detail page

+# simple_firebase_auth_app
+	## This section is all about learning how to use the InheritedWidget for state management.
+	1. Create page structure
+	2. Add firebase
+	3.

 # simple_delivery_app
 	1. Model
 	2. Create account and active by email